vykuang/toronto-service-calls-2023/docs/dbt.md

 ### Containerization

 Running a dbt as a container is fairly straightforward; bind the dbt project dir to `/usr/app/`, and bind profiles.yml to `/root/.dbt/profiles.yml`.
+Could also bake the code directly into the container image into artifact registry for cloud run.

 Issue is authentication.

-There are two main methods: oauth, which takes from your application-default and meant for end-users, and service-accounts, meant more for prod.
+There are two main methods:

+- `oauth`, which takes from your application-default and meant for end-users, and
+- `service-accounts`, meant more for prod, requires setting `keyfile` to the service account key filepath
+  - use `keyfile: "{{ env_var('DBT_KEYFILE') }}"` to hide sensitive information

 Oauth will not work in a local container unless we bind mount the local ADC to the container, which isn't practical in prod.
 If we use cloud build/cloud run however, GCP is able to inject the service account credential into the container for us.
 [Blogpost on scheduled serverless dbt on GCP cloud run](https://atamel.dev/posts/2020/07-29_scheduled_serverless_dbt_with_bigquery/)

 ### docs